Ntopo1/Wireshark/README.md

 # Wireshark
 <h1>Description </h1>
- Utilize Wirehsark to capture packets and use filters to observe website traffic.  </h1>
+ Utilize Wireshark to capture packets and use filters to observe website traffic.  </h1>

 <br />